Icenium/appbuilder-sublime-package/README.md

 <a id="simulator"></a>
 ### Run in the Device Simulator

+> In this version of the Telerik AppBuilder CLI, you cannot run your apps in the device simulator on OS X systems.
+The device simulator will become available for OS X in a future release of Telerik AppBuilder.

 You can build and deploy your app in the device simulator with the **Tools** -> **Telerik AppBuilder** -> **Run in Simulator** operation.

 * Select **Tools** -> **Telerik AppBuilder** -> **Run in Simulator**.